-A 12 year old girl developed a fever, sore throat and refractory seizures five weeks after her second HPV vaccine.
+A 12-year-old girl developed a fever, sore throat, and refractory seizures five weeks after her second HPV vaccine.
 Numerous anti-epileptics and IVIG failed to control the seizures and she deteriorated clinically while hospitalized for months with a diagnosis of encephalitis, likely viral.
-Even after brain surgery and a vagal nerve stimulator implant, the seizures persisted and the preteen was left with profound intellectually impairment and personality change.
+Even after brain surgery and a vagal nerve stimulator implant, the seizures persisted and the preteen was left with profound intellectual impairment and personality change.

 Neurologist Svetlana Blitsheyn, MD, and neuroimmunologist Lawrence Steinman, MD, testified for Petitioner, opining that Gardasil caused the child’s autoimmune limbic encephalitis.

 Neurologist Arun Venkatesan testified for Respondent proposing an alternate diagnosis of Febrile Infection-Related Epilepsy Syndrome (FIRES), and questioning the proposed mechanism of vaccine causation.